How to use Radical.Tools

 - Navigate between slides with the on-screen arrow buttons or keyboard.

-- Dynamic views replay their sequence steps one at a time — each press of the forward arrow reveals the next numbered relation.
+- Flow views replay their sequence steps one at a time — each press of the forward arrow reveals the next numbered relation.

 - Press Esc or F5 again to exit presentation mode.